nodedge/nodedge/docs/source/evaluation.rst

 By default the implementation of :func:`~nodedge.node.Node.eval` is "empty" and return 0.
 However it seems logical, that eval (if successfull) resets the `Node` not to be `Dirty` nor `Invalid`.
-This method is supposed to be overriden by your own implementation.
+This method is supposed to be overridden by your own implementation.
 As an example, you can check out the repository's ``examples/example_calculator`` to have an inspiration how to setup the `Node` evaluation on your own.